 C. World Champions shall have at least one mandatory defence per year, but under normal circumstances not more than two will be required.
 Intercontinental, Continental, and National Champions shall have at least two mandatory defences per year, but under normal circumstances not more than three will be required.
 Titles lesser than national titles shall have mandatory defences at the discretion of the WKN – director with regulatory authority over the title, subject to the approval of the next higher WKN – Office.

-A world Intercontinental or continentall Champion who has not defended his WKN – title during the previous twelve months shall be declared an inactive champion.
+A world Intercontinental or continentall Champion who has not defended his WKN – title during the previous nine months shall be declared an inactive champion.
 Continental, National, Regional, State, and Provincial Champions shall also be declared inactive if they have not defended their titles during a previous time as specified by the WKN – office having jurisdiction over that title, If a Champion has been given inactive status by the WKN, and is allowed to retain the title (see Section 3(A) of this article) his next fight shall be a mandatory defence.
 An inactive champion who is successful in a mandatory defence will regain active status.

 E. (1) Champions may fight in non-title fights only with the express approval of the WKN – Director with regulatory authority over that title.
 Such non-title fights, if approved, may not be against a numbered contender in the champion’s division, or a top-five contender in an adjoining division.
 If the champion in question is a world champion, the non-title bout must be at least eight rounds in length.

 (2) A loss by a champion in a non-title fight shall result in his next fight being a mandatory defence, regardless of the number of mandatory defences the champion has had during the preceding year; and the fighter to whom he loses may be declared the mandatory challenger for this next mandatory defence.